We no longer test car reversing cameras. For more CHOICE recommendations, check out our top 50 product reviews.

 If you're very comfortable with car electronics, you may be tempted to try installing one of these kits yourself, but the instructions can be lacking in detail.
 We recommend having a car reversing kit professionally installed.
 This will add a couple of hundred dollars to the cost, but will be neat and tidy and less hassle.

-The car reversing camera kits we tested range in price from $145 to $488.
+Car reversing camera kits range in price from approximately $150 to $500.